As if she wasn't terrible enough, Chrissy Teigen has dubbed herself a member of the "cancel club."

 In this framing, Q must conceal their identity and communicate through coded messages in order to continue operating in the upper echelons of the American government.
 If Q instead turned out to be a pig-farming smut peddler living in the Philippines…that might change things.

 As it turns out, the founder of 8chan (since rebranded as 8kun)—where Q has posted those coded messages since abandoning 4chan in November of 2017—has been claiming to know the identity of Q for some time now.
-According to him, Q is in fact a pig farming smut peddler living in the Philippines—and also the current owner and operator of 8kun…
+According to him, Q is a pig farming smut peddler living in the Philippines—and also the current owner and operator of 8kun…

 In 2014, 8chan's founder, Fredrick Brennan, first partnered with a man named Jim Watkins, who had recently acquired the domain for Japan's most popular message board 2channel—through questionable methods.